cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * Post quantum security.
 FROST, like plain Schnorr signatures, requires the hardness of the Discrete Logarithm Problem.
 * Robustness.
 In the case of failure, FROST requires aborting the protocol.
 * Downgrade prevention.
-All participants in the protocol are assumed to agree on what algorithms to use.
+All signing participants are assumed to agree on what algorithms to use.
 * Metadata protection.
 If protection for metadata is desired, a higher-level communication channel can be used to facilitate key generation and signing.